mrkale/NodeMCU-Modules/README.md

 <a id="nistclock"></a>
 ##nistclock
 The module reads current UTC time from a NIST time server contacted by TCP at port 13 through server pool at address *time.nist.gov*.
-Then parses and outputs read date and time to their parts including weekday number.
+Then it parses and outputs read date and time to their parts including weekday number and modified Julian day.
 The module provides internal clock ticking at every seconds with posibility to define a callback function running at every clock tick for periodical actions in a program.

 <a id="s2eta"></a>
 ##s2eta